Marilyn Hagerty

-Hagerty was awarded the 2012 Al Neuharth Award for Excellence in the Media.
-In 2017, Hagerty received the UND Spirit Award, bestowed by the UND Alumni Association and Foundation.
-She was awarded an honorary degree from the University of North Dakota in Grand Forks in 2021.
+She was awarded the 2012 Al Neuharth Award for Excellence in the Media, the UND Spirit Award, bestowed by the UND Alumni Association and Foundation in 2017, and an honorary degree from the University of North Dakota in Grand Forks in 2021.

-Background
+Early life

-Marilyn Hansen was born in Pierre, South Dakota, on May 30, 1926.
-She was of Danish descent.
+Hagerty was born Marilyn Hansen in Pierre, South Dakota, and of Danish American descent.
 She married her husband Jack on June 19, 1949.
-In addition to her son, James, she and her husband had two daughters: Gail Hagerty (born 1953), former presiding judge of the South Central Judicial District of North Dakota (whose husband Dale Sandstrom was a justice of the North Dakota Supreme Court), and Carol Werner (1954–2011), a lawyer.

-During the 1997 Grand Forks flood, Jack and Marilyn Hagerty evacuated to the Bismarck-Mandan area, where Jack died on June 13, 1997.

-In September 2021, at the age of 95, she was reported to be recovering from an unspecified medical procedure.
-Hagerty died at a hospital in Grand Forks on September 16, 2025, at the age of 99 from complications of a stroke.

 Career

-Marilyn Hagerty, then Marilyn Hansen, began her career in the 1940s when she was a high school student and worked for the Pierre, South Dakota Capital Journal.
+Hagerty began her career in the 1940s as a high school student working for the Capital Journal in Pierre, South Dakota.
 She graduated with a degree in journalism from the University of South Dakota, where she also wrote for their paper.

-She wrote her first article for the Grand Forks Herald in 1957, which was the year her husband, Jack Hagerty, became editor of the paper, and became a regular contributor to the paper in 1959.
-By the 1970s, Hagerty had a regular column, and she also began a column of historical reminiscences, That Reminds Me.
-She was reviewing restaurants at least by 1976.
-She began writing her Eatbeat food column in 1986.
-She also wrote a Happenings column.
-She retired from full-time newspapering in 1991, but soon came back with a part-time schedule but a full-time workload.
-Hagerty wrote five columns for the paper, and did not consider herself a food critic.
-She wrote her last article for the paper in 2024.
+She wrote her first article for the Grand Forks Herald in 1957, and became a regular contributor to the paper two years later.

+She wrote five columns for the paper, and did not consider herself a food critic.She retired from full-time writing in 1991, but soon came back with a part-time schedule but a full-time workload, until she wrote her last article for the paper in 2024.

-Hagerty received the 2012 Al Neuharth Award for Excellence in the Media.
+She received the 2012 Al Neuharth Award for Excellence in the Media.
 Neuharth noted that Hagerty hired him for his first newspaper job at the University of South Dakota newspaper.
 In 2017, the UND Alumni Association and Foundation bestowed the UND Spirit Award upon Hagerty.
 She was awarded an honorary degree from the University of North Dakota in Grand Forks in 2021.

-Hagerty appeared as a guest judge on the Top Chef: Seattle episode "Even the Famous Come Home".
+She appeared as a guest judge on the Top Chef: Seattle episode "Even the Famous Come Home".

-Collections
+Viral Olive Garden review

+Hagerty wrote a review for her "Eatbeat" column in March 2012 of a recently opened Olive Garden restaurant in Grand Forks, calling it "the largest and most beautiful restaurant now operating in Grand Forks".
+The review noted the chicken alfredo was "warm and comforting on a cold day".
+Blogs started linking to the review the day after it was published, due to the novelty of an unironic, seemingly positive review of a chain restaurant.
+Hagerty said she was unfazed by the attention in an interview, though she found much of it "rather condescending".
+She appeared on Anderson, and was interviewed on CNN and ABC.

+Her son James, a reporter for The Wall Street Journal, wrote about her newfound fame, noting that "she doesn't like to say anything bad" in her reviews, and if her reviews mention the decor more than the food, "you might want to eat somewhere else".

+Her book was published by Bourdain's imprint Anthony Bourdain/Ecco Books.